*Warning: this article contains images that some people may find distressing*

 What is the Faroe Islands’ grind?

-The Faroe Islands is home to around 53,000 people.
+The Faroe Islands are located in Europe, situated between Iceland, Scotland, and Norway.
+The Faroes are a self-governing archipelago, which is part of the Kingdom of Denmark.
+The islands are home to around 53,000 people.
 There are 18 islands in the archipelago and all but one are inhabited.
-The total land area in the Faroe Islands is 540 square miles, while the total marine area is 105,792 square miles.
+The total land area in the Faroe Islands is 540 square miles.
+Meanwhile, the total marine area is 105,792 square miles.

-It’s believed the Faroe Islands grind originated around the time the first Norsemen settled there – roughly the 9th century.
-Whaling in the Faroe Islands is for non-commercial food purposes.
-Nowadays, it’s arranged by the local communities of the 17 inhabited islands and is regulated by the Faroese authorities.
-However, there is no quota in place for the number of whales that are killed.
+It’s believed the Faroe Islands grind originated around the time the first Norsemen settled there – roughly the ninth century.
+Nowadays, it’s arranged by local communities of the 17 inhabited islands and is regulated by the Faroese authorities.
+However, there is no quota in place for the number of whales permitted to be slaughtered.

 The grind can happen at any time.
-When somebody spots a pod of whales, the ‘grind master’ is notified and the hunt commences.
-Locals use boats and jet skis to herd the whales into a designated bay and then use hooks, ropes, and mønustingari (a Faroese knife designed to cut through whales’ spines) to capture and kill the animals.
+When somebody spots a pod of whales, the “grind master” is notified and the hunt commences.
+Locals use boats and other watercraft to herd the whales into a designated bay.
+They then use hooks, ropes, and mønustingari (a Faroese knife designed to cut through whales’ spines) to capture and kill the animals.

 Why does whaling take place in the Faroe Islands?

 Whaling in the Faroe islands is almost always for food purposes.
 Sometimes their teeth are collected and made into small pendants, says Kate Sanderson, who is the Head of Representation for the Government of the Faroe Islands.

 Whale meat is eaten all year round in the Faroes, Sanderson says.
 “It’s eaten fresh when there has just been a whale drive, but it is also stored and preserved in both modern and traditional ways – freezing, wind-drying, dry-salted, or stored in brine,” she told Plant Based News (PBN).